zapata-lab/ms_angios_climatic_zonation/README.md

-# ms_angios_climatic_zonation
+# Climatic Zonation Hypothesis in Angisoperms
-Manuscript testing the Climatic Zonation Hypothesis in Angiosperms
+This repo contains the reproducible code to regenerate the manuscript.